houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 * Laser module operated on 3.3 V as manual output and part of lights app.
 * Voltage divider to feed ADC pin for battery voltage measurement.

-Important battery warning: prototype batteries were salvaged from a discarded vape lying on the ground.
-It is part of project history, but it is not a safety recommendation.
-When building your own device, use reliable lithium cell with protection circuitry, charging hardware, proper insulation and enclosure.
-Do not salvage unknown, punctured, swollen or otherwise damaged lithium cells.

 ## Circuit Diagram